Show All Answers

 For quick reference purposes, you may connect to the interactive Web map and zoom into your property.
 Once zoomed in closely enough, check the “subdivision” box on the right side of the map and click the “query a point” button on top of the map.
 Then click on your property and scroll to the bottom of the page.
 You should see a “site report” with sections indicating zoning, tax and subdivision information among other things.
 If there is an entry for the row titled “subdivision name” then it is likely that your property is platted.
 If you need to see a copy of the plat, then write down the Subdivision Name and Index Number to assist us in finding a copy of it for you.

-Copies of subdivision plats may be obtained through the City of Irving Capital Improvements Program (CIP) Department at (972) 721-2768 or email.
+Plats are recorded and maintained by the Dallas County Clerk's Office.
+Official and Unofficial copies may be requested from the County.
+Copies of subdivision plats may also be obtained through the City of Irving Capital Improvements Program (CIP) Department at (972) 721-2768 or email.
 These copies can be delivered electronically at no charge or hard copies can be made at $3 per sheet.

 Impounded vehicles are stored at: